appclacks/cabourotte/README.md

 - Configurable by using a YAML file, or by using the API.
 Using the API allows you to dynamically add, update, or remove healthchecks definitions.
 The API also allows you to list configured healthchecks and to get the latest status for each healthcheck.
 - Prometheus integration: the healthchecks results and executions time are exposed on a Prometheus endpoint alongside various internal metrics.
 - Support exporters, which can be configured to push the healthchecks results to another systems.
-- `One-Off` healthchecks: You can send requests to the API to execute healthchecks and get the healthchecks results in the responses.
+- `One-Off` healthchecks: You can send requests to the API to execute arbitrary healthchecks and get the healthchecks results in the responses.
 - Hot reload on a SIGHUP.
 - A small frontend to see the current healthchecks status